 Well, I hate to break it to you, but this is 100% incorrect.

-The reason chinchillas can thrive in the geographical locations mentioned previously and live outdoors is due to the mild temperatures, low humidity, and minimal amounts of rain.
+The reason chinchillas can thrive in the wild in their geographical location is that those areas, while harsh, have mild temperatures, low humidity, and minimal amounts of rain.

-If you feel your chinchilla may potentially be overheating, you can always use my “checking the inside and outside of the ears technique” to determine if they are overheating.
+If you feel your chinchilla might potentially be overheating, you can always use my “checking the inside and outside of the ears technique” to determine if it is, in fact, overheating.

-It’s easy to do, and blood vessels becoming more visible or the ear turning red is an indicator that your chin is too hot.
+It’s easy to do.
+Basically , if the blood vessels become more visible or the ear is red, that is an indicator that your chin is too hot.

-Chinchilla’s also can’t drop below certain temperatures to avoid developing respiratory infections and other illnesses that may potentially lead to death and other health problems.
+Chinchillas also can’t drop below certain temperatures to avoid developing respiratory infections and other illnesses that may potentially lead to health problems and even death.

-While I’m assuming you had no intentions to allow, your chinchilla to free roam or risk the potential of your chinchilla running away from you, other hazards may present themselves that could cause your chinchilla to get wet.
+Another problem you need to keep in mind is that chinchillas can’t get wet.
+While I’m assuming you had no intention to allow your chinchilla to roam free and risk the potential of your chinchilla running away from you, other hazards may present themselves that could cause your chinchilla to get wet.

-You may not have considered that if you were planning on using some outdoor cage, the cage would still need to breathable which runs the risk of crosswinds and other moisture and water getting to your chinchilla.
+You may not have considered that if you were planning on using some type of outdoor cage, the cage would still need to breathable.
+That adds the risk of crosswinds and moisture getting to your chinchilla.

-This causes the potential that your chinchilla develops fungal infections or other illnesses that can potentially lead to death.
+A chinchilla’s fur is too dense and can’t dry if it gets wet.
+This has the potential to cause your chinchilla to develop fungal infections or other illnesses that can potentially lead to death.